camunda/camunda-docs-manual/content/user-guide/process-engine/password-policy.md

   }

   @Override
-  public boolean execute(String password) {
+  public boolean execute(String candidatePassword, User user) {
+    // validate the candidate password
-    // validate the password, return true if valid or false if invalid }
+    // return true if valid or false if invalid
+  }
 }
 ```